mnkyking/RPGMakerGame/Documentation/Game Design/Monster_Tier3_Template.md

 # Monster Tier 3 Template

-Description: A bit stronger than Tier 1 monsters.
-Expectation is that they have 1 or 2 types of attacks and can flee.
+Description: Shown to be leaders of enemy groups that showcase unique skills and traits as enemies.
+Expected to have multiple attacks and unique fighting abilities similar to what boss monsters can do.

 ### Monster Info
 **Name**: name of monster